Fibers.

 Mountains

-Reflections Quilt pattern by Everyday Stitches.
+This is the Reflections Quilt pattern by Everyday Stitches.
 Queen Size, 88”x88”.
 Piecing and quilting by Michelle using a Husqvarna Viking sewing machine.

 Snow